opensearch-project/documentation-website/_search-plugins/knn/performance-tuning.md

 # Performance tuning

-This topic provides performance tuning recommendations to improve indexing and search performance for approximate k-NN.
+This topic provides performance tuning recommendations to improve indexing and search performance for approximate k-NN (ANN).
 From a high level, k-NN works according to these principles:
 * Native library indices are created per knn_vector field / (Lucene) segment pair.
 * Queries execute on segments sequentially inside the shard (same as any other OpenSearch query).
 * Each native library index in the segment returns <=k neighbors.